csapoadam/adamsfusions/docs/_posts/2021-05-15-emotionsfreewill.markdown

 &nbsp;
 Fast forward to 2021, more than 12 years later when I came across the work of Lisa Feldman Barrett, a professor of neuroscience / psychology.
 After reading her book, entitled *How Emotions are Made: The Secret Life of the Brain*, published in 2017, I feel I may have come to a new understanding on this topic.
-What's more, I have a sense that this book actually explains a lot of the conundrums I have pondered in the past decades, including the homunculus problem, the problem of free will and the ontological reality of emotions (i.e., are emotions really something 'out there' to be detected, or are they unique constructions, different for everyone?).
+What's more, I have a sense that this book actually explains a lot of the conundrums I have pondered in the past decades, including the homunculus problem, the problem of free will and the ontological reality of emotions.

 &nbsp;